Skip to main content

 • Ongoing Due Diligence:

 • After the contract is exchanged, the conveyancer continues to conduct any remaining property searches and inquiries to ensure that all legal aspects of the transaction are addressed.
-This might include verifying that there are no unresolved issues with the property's title, confirming that the seller has fulfilled any special conditions, and ensuring compliance with local laws.
+This includes verifying compliance with due diligence obligations.

 • Liaising with the Seller's Conveyancer: